-The results of the tenant satisfaction survey will be further analysed over the coming year and areas where improvements to our services can be made will be identified.
-Already, changes have been made to our service charge procedures to ensure tenants have a full breakdown of the services they are receiving and their individual costs.
+The results of the tenant satisfaction survey have been analysed by staff and the Resident Scrutiny Panel to identify where further improvements to our services can be made to help increase satisfaction in the future.
+Already, changes have been made to our service charge procedures to ensure tenants have a full breakdown of the services they are receiving whilst improvements to the grounds maintenance service have also been made to mitigate against much of the dissatisfaction found in the survey.